The ARC Peer Tutoring Program is closed for Winter Recess and will reopen on February 4, 2022.

 Eligibility and Fees

 Peer Tutoring at the ARC is available to currently enrolled Harvard degree candidates.
+Unfortunately, due to high demand, we cannot offer content tutoring for Harvard graduate students.

 Harvard College students can receive Peer Tutoring services free of charge.